-As I have argued in Wolchik and Curry (2015), ten problems of system transformation have hindered a smoother and more stable transition of former post-communist countries to democracy (see also Schmitter 2010):
+As I have argued in Wolchik and Curry (2015) (PDF available here), ten problems of system transformation have hindered a smoother and more stable transition of former post-communist countries to democracy (see also Schmitter 2010):

 The first problem of system transformation implied the assumption that the transition from communism to democracy would have automatically led to more social welfare and to an increasing citizens’ support for the national government and the new democratic system.
 No backslide towards authoritarian rule was, after the fall of the Berlin Wall, meant to be possible.